-THURMOND, W.Va. — Deep in the New River Gorge, the town of Thurmond is arresting in its remote mountain authenticity in a national park.
-With four full-time residents, it's technically a ghost town, but filmmaker Jillian Howell insists there’s nothing lifeless about the New River.
+THURMOND, W.Va. — Deep in the New River Gorge, the town of Thurmond is attracting attention worldwide.
+With four full-time residents, it's technically a ghost town, but filmmaker Jillian Howell insists there’s nothing lifeless about it.

 “Every brick in Thurmond tells a story,” she says.
 “Whether it’s fact or fiction, the history runs deep—more than 120 years deep.”
-The effort isn’t just about preserving the past, but showing why Thurmond still matters.
+She says her effort isn’t just about preserving the past, but showing why Thurmond still matters.

 Local lore has it that “the only difference between Hell and Thurmond is that a river runs through Thurmond.”
 While the quote’s origin is murky, its meaning is clear.
 Thurmond was once the calm eye of a storm swirling with vice, violence, and excess.